The Lactation Nerd Blog

 This chart compares the cost of breastfeeding support to the cost of formula.
 Keep in mind this is just formula.
 This doesn’t include the cost of doctor co-pays for infections, special creams or antibiotics, medication costs for babies for reflux or colic, pumps, bottles, supplements, lactation cookies, special teas, or anything else marketed to help cure the problems breastfeeding moms may be having.

 Unfortunately, breastfeeding support from a professional isn’t free in this country.
 I wish it was.
 I wish my expertise could be available to all moms without them spending a dime out of pocket.
 I wish insurance companies and the American healthcare system saw the value in preventing problems instead of treating them after they happened.
 I wish they would weigh the cost of lower rates of obesity, allergies, asthma, ear infections, respiratory illness, and diarrhea for babies, and decreased risk of breast and ovarian cancer for moms.

 Since that isn’t the country we live in, we have to work with what we have.
 If you’re struggling, please reach out to a professional for help.
 Consider it an investment in you and your baby.
 You’re both worth it, and more often than not, even though it isn’t free, it can save you money in the long run.

 We’re here to give you evidence-based, judgement-free support that’s tailored to you and your baby.
 We believe in you, we've been through this with many, many other mommas who've been in your shoes before.
 We know what it is you need to get to the light at the end of the tunnel.

-You've got this momma, and we're here to help.
+You've got this, and it's ok to need help.

 After meeting with a number of consultants who were unable to help us, I worked with Kelly, who was incredible and saved my breastfeeding relationship with my son.
 She is knowledgeable, experienced, and sensitive.
 I would recommend her to anyone, hands-down, who is looking for support.
 She is amazing!" -Natalie M.